Postgraduate programmes and professional development

 The degree will be awarded unendorsed or endorsed in one of the following endorsement areas: Complex Educational Needs, Deaf and Hard of Hearing, Early Intervention or Learning and Behaviour.

-The Master of Sport Science (*subject to CUAP approval due August 2017)will require 180 points of which 90 points (three courses) will be compulsory.
+The Master of Sport Science (*subject to TEC approval due August 2017)will require 180 points of which 90 points (three courses) will be compulsory.
 Students will normally be required to have achieved a B average in their undergraduate degree.
 There will be intakes in both Semesters One and Two.

 The Master of Teaching and Learning is innovative new programme which combines research-informed professional knowledge, evidence-based inquiry and embedded practice based experiences in schools and early childhood settings.
 It has a particular focus on knowledge and practice that supports Māori and diverse learners, including Pasifika youth and children, students for whom English is a second language, students from low-socioeconomic backgrounds and those who experience special learning needs.

 Pre-service teachers in the MTchgLn programme will work in two different local partnership schools that serve significant numbers of priority learners.
 The first semester placement will be completed in a local early childhood, primary or secondary context and consist of 1–2 days a week across the semester, as well as a 2-3 week intensive experience where candidates will take leadership responsibility for teaching.
 In the second semester the pre-service educator will move to another local partnership school or early childhood setting and complete a more intensive practice-based learning experience.
 This will include the 1–2 days a week, and 7 weeks of increased responsibility for leading teaching and learning in a classroom.